-Angelina College Adult Education
+Angelina College Adult Education & Literacy

-Angelina College has added an exciting new component to its mission of community services.
-Effective July 1, 1999 the adult education programs located in Angelina, Nacogdoches, Sabine, and San Augustine counties became part of Angelina College.
-On July 1, 2014, services were expanded to include Houston, Jasper, Newton, Polk, San Jacinto, Trinity, and Tyler counties.
-Administrative authority for the operation of adult education in these counties has been vested in the office of the Dean of Community Services.
-Angelina College looks forward to continuing and building upon the many educational services the adult education programs provide to people in their communities.
+Angelina College has added an exciting new component to its mission of Workforce and Continuing Education on July 1, 1999.
+The Adult Eudcation and Literacy program prepares individuals to enter the workforce by developing their baic reading, writing, and math skills.
+The program also provide access to workforce education and career development services.
+Calss are located in Angelina, Houston, Jasper Nacogdoches, Newton, Polk, Sabine, San Augustine, San Jacinto, Trinity, and Tyler counties.
+Administrative oversight for the operation of adult education in these counties is provided by the office of the Vice President of Workforce & Continuing Education.
 The general services provided by the adult education sites include high school equivalency preparation, English as a Second Language, U.S. citizenship courses, literacy, basic skills improvement, transitioning to college and career, and integrated education training.
 The Angelina College Adult Education program is located on the second floor of the library on campus and in the off-campus centers located in Crockett, Jasper, Livingston, and Nacogdoches.
-The hours of operation by location.
-For more information, call (936) 633-4525.
+The hours of operation vary by location.
+For more information, call (936) 633-4525 or (936) 305-5323.

 Customized Workforce Training: Angelina College works with employers to provide customized training through the Skills Development Fund.
-Community Services can customize training to provide a curriculum and training schedule to suit the needs of an employer.
+Workforce & Continuing Education can customize training to provide a curriculum and training schedule to suit the needs of an employer.
 Classes are conducted at the employer's site or at Angelina College.
 Angelina College also offers a variety of noncredit courses and programs to train individuals to work in manufacturing, construction, and office environments.
 For information about grant-funded training for employers, call (936) 633-5412.

-Small Business Development Center (SBDC).....(936)633-5400
+Small Business Development Center (SBDC).....(936) 633-5400

-The Small Business Development Center was established at the college in October 1991 under a continuing grant from the Small Business Administration and operates as a sub-center of the University of

-Houston SBDC.
-The center provides consultation and advising services to small businesses in the service area and serves as an economic development catalyst in helping businesses create jobs.
+The Small Business Development Center was established at the college in October 1991 under a continuing grant from the Small Business Administration and operates as a sub-center of the University of Houston SBDC.
+The center provides free consultation and advising services to small businesses in the service area and serves as an economic development catalyst in helping businesses create jobs.
 These services provide information and advice for starting-up, resolving operational problems, developing resources and funding, and training.
 The center also provides a special service with on-site SBA officers who directly assist small business owners with small business loan services in times of disasters.

 On average the center helps package \$10 million in business loans annually and provides business start-ups.
-In addition, the center operates a computer resource center for individualized client training and practice in small business computer operations and software.
 The center also has a continuing schedule of seminars which address business start-up, funding, marketing, bookkeeping, advertising, creating business plans, management and computer operations and software.

-Center for Nonprofit Leadership: The Angelina College Center for Nonprofit Leadership provides educational programs and support services to nonprofit organizations.
+Nonprofit Leadership Center: The Angelina College Nonprofit Leadership Center provides educational programs and support services to nonprofit organizations.
 The center provides training for both emerging leaders and tenured leaders as well as other resources tailored to serve the particular needs of nonprofit organizations.
 The center also maintains a "board bank," which is a listing of individuals who are qualified and willing to serve with nonprofit organizations in East Texas.

-Community Services Program Areas: The community services division offers programs scheduled and categorized in the areas of career development, cultural development, personal development, adult learning center programs and business & industrial contract training.
+Workforce & Continuing Education Program Areas: The Workforce & Continuing Education division offers programs scheduled and categorized in the areas of career development, cultural development, personal development, adult learning center programs and business & industrial contract training.
 Course offerings may be delivered in face-to-face, distance learning, or hybrid formats.

-Angelina College Regional Police Academy(936) 633-5328 or Email policeacademy@angelina.edu for application
+Angelina College Regional Police Academy(936) 633-3238 or

+Email policeacademy@angelina.edu for application